Seabird Fallout Season

 What to do if you find a downed seabird?

 Determine if it needs to be rescued: often young birds stay near their nest burrows and do not need intervention.
 These birds will not need to be rescued and should be left alone.
-If you are uncertain of whether the bird needs help, please call the Division of Forestry and Wildlife or Hawaii Wildlife Center for assistance, contact details available here.
+If you are uncertain of whether the bird needs help, please call the appropriate numbers for you island, listed HERE.
+The Division of Forestry and Wildlife, Hawaii Wildlife Center, or Kauai Save Our Shearwaters can assist you with any questions.
 If a bird is found unresponsive or in an unsecure environment (i.e. side of the road, next to a building, etc.), it needs to be rescued.

 Young Wedgetailed Shearwater in front of burrow (Photo: L. Young) Adult Wedge-tailed Shearwater in front of burrow (Photo: L. Young)